 The investment firm you work with might charge this cost when they sell you the fund.
 You can expect this cost to be up to 5% of your initial investment, and all the money you pay in this fee goes towards the financial advisor’s firm.

 It might be possible to negotiate the initial sales charge to get more favourable terms for yourself.
 The initial sales charge has become less common in the Canadian mutual fund market due to the competitive nature of the investment landscape here in a bid to attract more investors.

 Deferred Sales Charge (DSC), or the back-end load, is something you can expect to pay when investing in some mutual fund products in Canada.

-The DSC fees in Canada essentially infers that the fund manager is paying the financial advisor’s firm a commission out of their pockets when you initially purchase the fund.
+The DSC fees in Canada essentially infer that the fund manager is paying the financial advisor’s firm a commission out of their pockets when they initially purchase the fund.
 A DSC-based fund does not charge you an initial sales charge.

 Depending on how long you hold onto the mutual fund and when you sell it, the fund manager can charge you up to 7% of your portfolio’s value in DSC fees in Canada.
 The longer you hold onto the fund, the lower the DSC fees you will incur.
 You can hold onto the mutual fund for long enough to reduce the DSC fees to 0%.

 The DSC fees in Canada are one of the biggest reasons that mutual fund fees in Canada are a rip-off, in my opinion.
 Fund managers essentially charge this fee to ensure that you remain invested in the mutual fund for several years or end up paying hundreds or even thousands of dollars in penalties.